Report on the OBOE PEDAGOGY ROUND TABLE – INERNATIONAL DOUBLE REED SOCIETY CONFERENCE – JUNE 20, 2003

 Martin Schuring on reeds: Offerings to the reed gods are only marginally helpful.
 On improvisation: “Many of our students will go on to perform jobs that haven’t been invented yet.
 Students will come up with their own original paths.”

-Kathy Halvorson via e-mail on improvisation: When you improvise your playing becomes three dimentional.
+Kathy Halvorson via e-mail on improvisation: When you improvise your playing becomes three dementional.
 You use your ears as well as your eyes.
 Listen to jazz trumpeters.
 The sound is similar.

 Oscar Petty: “Students should leave the classroom happy in terms of their experience.
 Whatever they are doing, they should be happy.”